Who is Collection Bureau of FWB?

 Should I contact or pay Collection Bureau of FWB?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Collection Bureau of FWB for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Collection Bureau of FWB for millions of clients nationwide.

 Will Collection Bureau of FWB sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Collection Bureau of FWB again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.